trambarhq/relaks-wordpress-example/README.md

 Zero-latency WordPress Front-end
 ================================
-In this example, we're going to build a Zero-latency front-end for WordPress.
+In this example, we're going to build a zero-latency front-end for WordPress.
 When a visitor clicks on a link, a story will instantly appear.
 No hourglass.
 No spinner.
 No blank page.
 We'll accomplish this by aggressively prefetching data in our client-side code.
 At the same time, we're going to employ server-side rendering (SSR) to minimize time to first impression.
 The page should appear within a fraction of a second after the visitor enters the URL.

-Combined with aggressive back-end caching, what we'll end up with a web site that feels very fast and is cheap to host.
+Combined with aggressive back-end caching, we'll end up with a web site that feels very fast and is cheap to host.

 This is a complex example with many moving parts.
 It's definitely not for beginners.
 You should already be familiar with technologies involved: [React](https://reactjs.org/), [Nginx caching](https://www.nginx.com/blog/nginx-caching-guide/), and of course [WordPress](https://wordpress.org/) itself.